Glossary

 Diagnostic and allied health professionals: Qualified staff (other than qualified medical and nursing staff) engaged in duties of a diagnostic, professional or technical nature (but also including diagnostic and health professionals whose duties are primarily or partly of an administrative nature).
 This category includes all allied health professionals and laboratory technicians (but excludes civil engineers and computing staff).
 METEOR identifier: 620091.
 See full time equivalent staff.

-Diagnostic services clinic: A clinic in which diagnostic services are provided, within a specific field of medicine or condition (IHPA 2016).
+Diagnostic services clinic: A clinic which provides diagnostic services in a specific field of medicine or condition.
+These services include imaging, screening, clinical measurement, and pathology.

 Domiciliary care service: A facility or service dedicated to the provision of nursing or other professional paramedical care or treatment and domestic assistance to patients in their own homes or in residential institutions.